aio-libs/aiohttp/docs/client_reference.rst

 .. exception:: InvalidURL

-   URL used for fetching is malformed, e.g. it doesn't contains host part.
+   URL used for fetching is malformed, e.g. it does not contain host part.

    Derived from :exc:`ClientError` and :exc:`ValueError`